Basis-Theory/basistheory-integration-guides/collections/guides/quickstarts/quickstart_curl.md

   -H "BT-API-KEY: <!
 ENTER YOUR API KEY HERE !>"
 ```

-🎉🎉🎉 You’ve successfully created a Token for your data and read it back: 🎉🎉🎉
+🎉🎉🎉 You’ve successfully created a Token for your data and read it back! 🎉🎉🎉

 ```bash
 {